Yasm defines a set of

 line.
 For example:

-macros provide a convenient way to
+The ALIGN and ALIGNB macros provide a convenient way to

 align code or data on a word, longword, paragraph or other boundary.
 The syntax of the

-and ALIGNB
+ALIGN and ALIGNB macros is

 Both macros require their first argument to be a power of two; they both compute the